BestReviews is reader-supported and may earn an affiliate commission. Details

 Science toys can teach your child valuable skills without them even realizing that they’re learning.
 They demonstrate scientific principles in hands-on ways that kids may grasp better than oral or textbook explanations.
 They can ignite a passion that spills over into a new hobby or career path.
 And because they’re done on their own time, science kits let your child move at their own pace, so they get a better understanding of the concept.

 There are a plethora of science toys on the market.
 Some focus on physics and engineering.
 Others teach simple circuitry or let you build and blow up your own volcano.
 Kits vary by age, ability, and interest.
-If you’re not sure which one would make your child geek out, keep reading.

 A child’s age is one of the most important factors to consider when choosing a science toy.
 Some toys aren’t recommended for toddlers because their small parts pose a choking risk.
 Some require higher-level thinking that is appropriate for middle schoolers.
 Science toys must be complex enough to engage a child but not so advanced that it frustrates them.
 Be sure to check the toy’s age recommendation, but remember that every child is different, so you should keep your particular kid in mind.

 Toddlers (ages 1 to 2): Many toddlers explore their toys orally, so small toys — those that could fit into a toilet paper tube — aren’t recommended.
 Similarly, toys with magnetic components that could come loose aren’t recommended for children under age three.
 At this age, look for building toys that don’t pose a choking risk or stations that allow children to fill and dump media, like water or sand.